veorq/blueflower/README.md

 #### Key derivation

-A 128-bit key is derived from the password using SipHash-1000-100000 (the [SipHash](https://131002.net/siphash) PRF with 1000 compression rounds and 100000 finalization rounds).
+A 128-bit key is derived from the password using SipHash-1000-20000 (the [SipHash](https://131002.net/siphash) PRF with 1000 compression rounds and 20000 finalization rounds).
-Evaluating SipHash-1000-100000 takes approximately two seconds on an AMD FX-8150 at 3.6GHz.
-It should be slow enough to mitigate bruteforce attacks, and the use of a salt makes precomputation useless.
+This should be slow enough to mitigate bruteforce attacks, and the use of a salt makes precomputation useless.

-SipHash-1000-100000 was chosen rather than a dedicated password hashing scheme (bcrypt/scrypt/PBKDF2) to preserve simplicity, minimize dependencies, and because the GPU-friendliness of SipHash can be compensated by really slow hashing.
+SipHash-1000-20000 was chosen rather than a dedicated password hashing scheme (bcrypt/scrypt/PBKDF2) to preserve simplicity, minimize dependencies, and because the GPU-friendliness of SipHash can be compensated by really slow hashing.

-The hashing speed is mostly independent of the password's length, since the 100000-iteration bottleneck is the finalization.
+The hashing speed is mostly independent of the password's length, since the 20000-iteration bottleneck is the finalization.

 #### Verifier and salt